Is your area flooded? Here’s what to do

-WASHINGTON — Heavy rain continues to hit western Washington, pushing several areas into flood watches or warnings.
+WASHINGTON — Rain continues to soak Western Washington, pushing several areas into heavy flooding and evacuations.

 Currently, the Carbon River, the Cowlitz River, the Snohomish and Skykomish Rivers, along with the Puyallup River and Nisqually River, are seeing major flooding, according to the National Weather Service (NWS).